India and the World Bank: Sarva Shiksha Abhiyan (SSA)

 The Sarva Shiksha Abhiyan is a government program which was first issued in 2001.
 The program aimed to provide elementary education for around 200 million children across the country.
 The program is supported by the World Bank, the European Commission and the United Kingdom DFID, but is governmental led.
 During the first phase in 2001 - 2003, the World Bank contributed US$500 million, before the World Bank increased its contribution in a second phase by additional US$600 million.
 In 2009, India passed its Right of Children to Free and Compulsory Education Act that mandated elementary education as a fundamental right.
 The number of out-of-school children declined in India by 29.1 million from 2001 to 2013 and the number of children in elementary education increased steadily to 200 million.
 In 2012, 95 percent of the children had access to primary education.
 The Indian government and the World Bank agreed on a new credit agreement with a total volume of US$1006 million to support and finance SSA III.
 The program focuses on improving quality and developing learning indicators by the National Council for Education Research and Training in order to evaluate children's progress in acquiring educational knowledge.
+A recent survey conducted by the National Statistical Office (NSO) revealed that the literacy rate among individuals aged seven years and older in the country was recorded at 77.7 percent from July 2017 to June 2018.